noraliu13/Research-Project-on-Toothpaste-Brands/README.md

 - Under various conditions, it can dissociate and bond with more ions, forming a proper crystalline structure.
 - This structure offers some acid resistance but is less effective than stannous fluoride.

-## Part 2: Neutralization
+## Part 2: Neutralization Rates

 To test the neutralizing abilities of each toothpaste, we titrated acid into each solution and observed their pH graphs.
 The equivalence point was determined when the moles of base (B) equaled the moles of acid (A).
 From the equivalence point, we identified the midpoint, at which pOH equals pKb.

+Testing for neutralization rates helps to evaluate the effectiveness of each toothpaste in counteracting acidic conditions.
+Acids, such as those found in foods, drinks, or produced by bacteria in the mouth, can weaken tooth enamel through demineralization.
+Toothpaste neutralizes these acids, preventing damage and protecting the enamel.
+By comparing the neutralization rates, we can mimic real-life conditions, where many people do not brush for the recommended two minutes.
+Therefore, testing neutralization rates mimics real-life conditions by evaluating how effectively toothpaste works in shorter timeframes.

+*/insert photo of titration graphs/*

-### Why Neutralization Worked
+### Results of Neutralization Testing

-Stannous Fluoride showed the greatest initial, final, and average rates of neutralization.
-Calcium Phosphate and charcoal produced similar results, with Calcium Phosphate being slightly more effective overall.
+- **Stannous Fluoride**: Showed the greatest initial, final, and average rates of neutralization.

-#### Explanation:
+- **Calcium Phosphate**: Performed slightly less effectively than Stannous Fluoride but was still more effective than Charcoal.
+- **Charcoal**: Showed neutralization reactions but was the least effective.

+### Why the Neutralization Worked

 - **Base Strength and Conjugate Acids:**
   - The strength of a base is inversely related to the strength of its conjugate acid.